-Welcome to ancient Greece!
-Play games.
-Read myths.
 Learn how the brave Greek hero Theseus escaped the maze, a trick you might find handy some day.
+Discover how the king of Corinth tricked the god of the underworld and got away with it!
 Meet Apollo's Oracle, where things are not always as they seem.
+Read Aesop's fables.
 Argue with Socrates, the great teacher.
-Join Hercules on 12 dangerous missions to battle mythical monsters.
-Compete in the Greek Olympics!
+Join Hercules on 12 dangerous missions, battling evil monsters.

 Gifts from the Greeks: